 Barbara is self employed as a nurse.
 Outside of work she is a member of the Ashland Board of Health, and also volunteers with the Ashland Housing Trust.

 She has a strong passion and interest in healthcare management and education, and sharing her knowledge with others.
 In her free time she enjoys traveling, volunteering and spending valuable time with her family and friends.

-A true "townie" in Ashland, Cara works, live and grew up in Ashland.
+A true "townie,” Cara grew up and lives in Ashland.

-She is the Assistant Director of Ashland Human Service with a Master’s Degree in Counseling Psychology and has over 25 years of experience in providing support and counseling for all ages.
-In the community Cara has been an active member of a hoarding task force, spearheaded a memory café, and facilitated a caregiver's support group.
+After 13 years as the Director of Ashland Youth and Family Services, Cara decided to have a new beginning and started her own mental health counseling practice in Holliston.
+With a Master’s Degree in Counseling Psychology and over 25 years of experience in providing support and counseling for all ages, Cara continues to enjoy giving back to her community.
+She has been an active member of a hoarding task force, spearheaded a memory café, and facilitated a caregiver's support group.
 Currently, she is the President/Secretary of the Ashland Dog Park Committee, Co-founder/Secretary of AREA and formerly Founder of Ashland Citizens Action Committee.

 Cara also holds memberships in Breast Cancer Committee-Education and Access for Minority Women, Tourette's Syndrome Association, MetroWest Leadership Academy, and MetroWest Leadership Alumni Encore Program.
 She has been actively involved with Ashland Intergenerational Leadership Team by Bridges Together, Inc.

-Besides being a parent of two boys, her passion is fostering dogs and cats and she has initiated her own two businesses and created several non-profits that involve civic action.
+Besides being a parent of two boys, her passion is fostering dogs and cats and she has initiated her own business and created several non-profits that involve civic action.
 During her free time, Cara loves to travel and spend time on Cape Cod.